dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/handle-errrors.md

 * Writes an error message with the fallback code if the `problemDetailsService` is unable to write a `ProblemDetails`.
 For example, an endpoint where the [Accept request header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Accept) specifies a media type that the `DefaulProblemDetailsWriter` does not support.
 * Uses the [Exception Handler Middleware](xref:fundamentals/error-handling#exception-handler-page).

-The following sample is similar to the preceding except that it calls the The [`Status Code Pages middleware`](xref:fundamentals/error-handling#usestatuscodepages).
+The following sample is similar to the preceding except that it calls the [`Status Code Pages middleware`](xref:fundamentals/error-handling#usestatuscodepages).

 :::code language="csharp" source="~/fundamentals/minimal-apis/handle-errrors/sample8/Program.cs" id="snippet_WithStatusCodesPage" highlight="16":::